Bodyguard (British TV series): Red Nose Bodyguard

 A skit titled Red Nose Bodyguard was filmed in support of Comic Relief, featuring many cast members from the series as well as performances from Joanna Lumley, Adrian Dunbar and Sanjeev Bhaskar.
 The skit was first broadcast on Red Nose Day 2019 on 15 March 2019.

+Production Designer Jamie Lapsley came back alongside Jed Mercurio for this skit, having successfully collaborated on the original series.